TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

     Basically, even processes first send and then receive, while odd processes first receive and then send.
 This is, in our opinion, the best way to carry out the communications, since it minimizes the time the "slowest" process waits for data (especially if the number of processes is even).

-- For each process (operating in parallel) the spawned threads update cells' status in parallel using the functions `static_evo` and `static_evo_in_place` of `gol_lib.c` RIFERIMENTO, depending on the chosen kind of evolution.
+- For each process (operating in parallel) the spawned threads update cells' status in parallel using the functions `static_evo` and `static_evo_in_place` of [`gol_lib.c`](gol_lib.c), depending on the chosen kind of evolution.
 After the status is updated for all cells, in case of simple static evolution the two grids (one storing the old and and one storing the new status) are switched using `temp`:

     ````
     #pragma omp barrier